mattkrick/meatier/README.md

  - No donations necessary (but if you know of any jobs that'll let me move back to San Diego, let me know :wink:)

 ##Changelog
+- 0.9.5
+ - Added Azk.io orchestrate development environments
+ - Upgraded all dependencies
+ - Resolved issue #73 : upgrade to the latest webpack 2 version
+ - Resolved issue #67 : How to deploy in production?
+ - Resolved issue #65 : Update `redux-simple-router` and replaced it with `react-router-redux`
+ - Resolved issue #64 : Make meatier more configurable for deployment
+ - Resolved issue #52 : Docker: Environment Variables rather than hardcoded localhost

 - 0.9
  - Upgraded to `redux-simple-router@2.0.3`
  - Now you can do cool things like time travel through routes!